dstorer-cap/seL4-DevKit-Doc/seL4-doc/src/appendices/add_driver_worked_example.md

 CONFIG_SPL_I2C_SUPPORT=y
 ```

 This is an excellent starting point and may well be complete; however, we may still need to apply some reasoning.
 For example, we do not need the final item (although it would do no harm), as SPL is only used when compiling the secondary bootloader and `CONFIG_SPL_I2C_SUPPORT` does not appear in our U-Boot code.
 The penultimate item concerning I2C4 (currently commented) is inaccurate and is an omission from this `maaxboard-uboot/uboot-imx` build.
 Examining the DTS file `maaxboard.dts` confirms that there are four I<sup>2</sup>C buses, so we will include a set of I2C4 macros.
 Note that, although inconsistent, it is not an issue that these macros use I2C1-I2C4 labels, whereas the DTS labels them 0-3.
-Our convention, such as in the following [CAmkES](#integrating-the-driver-with-camkes) section, will be to use 0-3 labels.
+Our convention, such as in the following [MICROKIT](#integrating-the-driver-with-microkit) section, will be to use 0-3 labels.

 Combining the previous paragraphs, we update the `libubootdrivers/CMakeLists.txt` makefile as follows (showing only extracts relevant to I<sup>2</sup>C).